NE-SmallTown/redux-vs-mobx/README.md

-# redux-vs-mobx
+# Redux-vs-Mobx

-A small demo to show the difference between Redux and Mobx.
+A demo showing the core difference between Redux and Mobx.

 ## Online Demo